dssg/triage/docs/sources/dirtyduck/eis.md

 ## Modeling Using Machine Learning

-We need to specify the temporal configuration, this section should reflect the *operationalization* of the model,
+We need to specify the temporal configuration, this section should reflect the *operationalization* of the model.

+Let’s assume that every facility owner needs 6 months to prepare for an inspection.
+So, the model needs to answer the question: *Will my restaurant be inspected in the next 6 months?*

 ### Temporal configuration